-In addition to the required forms found in the submission checklist, the following information shall be submitted in the written Proposal Summary.
+In addition to the required forms found in the submission checklist, the following information must be submitted in the written Proposal Summary.
 This is an opportunity for the Proposer to convey, in their own words to the Evaluation Team, how the proposed project will be a highly-beneficial use of the Property that will be cost-effective, timely, and provide options superior to those currently available to the community.
 Omission of any of the required information may lead to a determination that the proposal is non-responsive.
 Please provide the following items as listed:

 Introduction/Development Team.
 A letter of interest signed by the principal(s).
 This letter should introduce the development team and organization structure, including the developer, attorney, architect, contractor, marketing agent/broker, management company, and any other consultants for the proposed development.
 For joint ventures, provide a copy of the Partnership Agreement detailing the authority and participation of all parties.
 A chief contact person for each specialty should be listed.
-A description of any lawsuits brought against the Proposer or principals in courts situated within the United States within the past five years should also be included.
+A description of any lawsuits brought against the Proposer or principals in courts situated within the